urol-e5/urol-e5.github.io/_posts/2022-03-06-Daily-Fieldwork-Post.md

 ### *Surface area*
 Surface area for all of the corals used in the PI curves (n = 5) and our samples from January and February (n = 73) were completed following the [surface area protocol](https://github.com/urol-e5/protocols/blob/master/2021-02-17-Surface_Area_Protocol.md).
+All data and statistics were uploaded to the [Gametogenesis Project Google Drive folder](https://drive.google.com/drive/u/0/folders/1KSkMOiGlpIDJ80WWa3U5HESVHea4GNIu) and the [Gametogenesis Timeseries GitHub](https://github.com/daniellembecker/Gametogenesis/tree/main/gametogenesis_timeseries).

 ### *Equipment list from the Container*
 Borrowing equipment from Burkepile container: